ilpropheta/PPL-Agents/README.md

 This small repository contains a few abstractions I have built on top of Microsoft PPL's `<agents.h>` module.

 Since the library itself is deprecated and Microsoft does not provide support for it anymore, I am adopting other libraries.
-In my opinion, it's a pity that Microsoft abandoned the development of this library and never invested to make it cross-platform.
-It covers some concurrent programming patterns and constructs very well (and simply).
+In my opinion, it's a pity that Microsoft abandoned this library and never provided a replacement for cross-platform needs.
+It covers some concurrent programming patterns and constructs quite nicely.

 On the other hand, its .NET core cousin [Dataflow](https://docs.microsoft.com/en-us/dotnet/standard/parallel-programming/dataflow-task-parallel-library) (previously known as *TPL - Task Parallel Library*) is widely supported and used.
 Consider also that Rene Stein has developed [this library](https://github.com/renestein/Rstein.AsyncCpp) inspired by TPL.